 Also Read: Front Load vs Top Load Washing Machines

 Tips for maintaining a clean washing machine

 - Don’t use too much laundry detergent: Using excess detergent in a washing machine is the topmost cause of the leftover residues in the bottom.
 Thus, reading the instruction manual provided by the manufacturer of the respective washing machine is better.
 Ensure that the detergent used for the wash matches the number of clothes dropped in the machine.
 Using the recommended front or top load detergent is always better.
 This is because the excess of other detergents can leave residue spots on clothes.

-- Use vinegar or eco clean settings often: A washing machine with a foul odor is probably a bad sign.
-The drums of washing machines are highly-durable plastic, which can absorb that foul odor.
+- Use vinegar or eco-clean settings often: A washing machine with a foul odor is probably a bad sign.
+The drums of washing machines are highly durable plastic, which can absorb that foul odor.
 This is why it is essential to keep the drum odor-free every time.
-The use of eco clean settings meant to clean vinegar's machine or service can easily remove the foul odor.
+The use of eco-clean settings meant to clean the washing machine easily by along with removing the foul odor.
 You can also use soft liquid chlorine with hot water to remove odor.
 Neglecting the bad smell from the washing machine can affect your clothes easily.

 - Remove hard dirt before washing: Sometimes, clothes can fill with hard soil such as sand or gravel.
 It is better to remove those visible particles by hand as such particles can’t travel through the drain pipes easily.
 It will be better to unfold the pants or jackets and remove those sand particles by blowing them off.